warren-bank/mirror-XMail-mail-server/Readme.txt

 Part 4			Requirements

-	Any version of Linux.
+	Any version of Linux that has glibc.
 	Windows NT with ws2_32.dll correctly installed.
 	A working DNS and gateway to the internet ( if You plan to use it ).
-	To build for Linux You need any version of gcc and libc or glibc ( better ) installed.
+	To build for Linux You need any version of gcc and glibc installed.
 	To build for Windows You need MS Visual C++ ( for which I give the project ) or any other working compiler that give support for Win32 SDK.